pinting/oraculum/README.md

 ## Introduction

 Imagine a text box where you type SQL and the system only ever offers you tokens that lead to a valid, answerable query.
 You write `SELECT em` and it completes `email` but not `body` if the table you are heading towards does not have a `body`.
 You have not typed `FROM` yet but the system already knows which tables are still possible.
 When you do get to `FROM`, only the tables that can actually answer your projection show up, the `ON` clause of a join writes itself from the foreign keys and the `WHERE` clause only offers operators that make sense for the column's type.
-Every token the model produces is guaranteed correct - grammatically and semantically - without any post validation.
+Every token the model produces is guaranteed correct, grammatically and semantically, without any post validation.

 ### WASM based demo